DBInstance

 boolean

-instance.
-For more information, see Using Amazon Performance Insights (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html)
+more information, see Using Amazon Performance Insights (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html)

 in the Amazon RDS User Guide.

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to RDS Custom DB instances.

 performanceInsightsKMSKeyID